 Alfalfa management: Deciding on last cutting this fall

 The last cutting, prior to fall dormancy, should be made based on expected crown regrowth rather than one-tenth bloom because of the decreasing photoperiod.
 The last cutting should be made so there will be 8 to 12 inches of foliage, or 4 to 6 weeks of growth time, before the first killing frost.
 This should allow adequate time for replenishment of root reserves.
+Which means the second to final cutting should occur around September 1st.

 Figure 1.
 Alfalfa stand with approximately 12 inches of top growth prior to winter dormancy.
 The last cut in this stand was performed early September, and this photo was taken late October.
 This stand will be hayed immediately following the first killing frost.
 Photo by Romulo Lollato, K-State Research and Extension.